bgbaroo/express-demo/src/api/auth/README.md

 The next handlers can then have access to the payload attached to the requests, and uses the payload information as if those information came from the clients themselves.

-This means our next handlers can know the user email without requiring the user to send anything about his email, as this information was already extracted from JWTs and attached to the request by the JWT middleware.
+This means our _next handlers_ can know the user email without requiring the user to send anything about his email, as this information was already extracted from JWTs and attached to the request by the JWT middleware before the request reaches the _next handler_.

-In other words, the next handlers can just look at the requests, and know all of the JWT payload information.
+In other words, the _next handlers_ can just look at the requests, and know all of the JWT payload information.

 ### JWT logout